danielhstahl/household-helper/README.md

 ## Deploy

-Docker images are built and available at `ghcr.io/danielhstahl/householdhelper:${tag}`.
-The following environmental variables need to be defined:
+There are two Docker images, one for the UI (static files) and one for the API.
+The UI Docker includes an nginx config that needs to point to the address of the App Docker.
+These images are built and available at `ghcr.io/danielhstahl/householdhelper-ui:${tag}` and `ghcr.io/danielhstahl/householdhelper-app:${tag}`.
+The following environmental variables need to be defined on the app Docker:
 * LM_STUDIO_ENDPOINT (defaults to "http://localhost:1234")
 * OLLAMA_ENDPOINT (defaults to "http://localhost:11434")
 * VECTOR_DATABASE_URL (defaults to "postgresql://postgres:yourpassword@localhost:5432")
 * USER_DATABASE_URL (defaults to "sqlite://", in production this can be the same as VECTOR_DATABASE_URL)
 * INIT_ADMIN_PASSWORD (required to start the app)
-* HOST_STATIC.
-Required to be set for the docker container to serve the compiled HTML.
 * MLFLOW_TRACKING_URL.
 Set for enabling traces